Opémican National Park

-The parc national d'Opémican is a provincial park of Quebec (Canada) located south of Abitibi-Témiscamingue, between Laniel and Témiscaming.
+The parc national d'Opémican is a national park of Quebec (Canada) located south of Abitibi-Témiscamingue, between Laniel and Témiscaming.
 The park is 252 km in size and was established on 19 December 2013.
 It ensures the protection of the characteristic landscape of the Southern Laurentians.

 Geography

 This park located in the natural region of the southern Laurentians is bordered on both sides by lakes Timiskaming and Kipawa.
 Covering an area of 252.5 km, this park is divided into three distinct sectors: the Rivière-Kipawa sector (inaugurated in 2018), the Pointe-Opémican sector and the Lac-Marsac sector.
 The Pointe-Opémican sector has a campground of around sixty sites under the tall pines, a small village of 11 ready-to-camp Étoile near Lake Timiskaming and its sandy shores, making it a great destination for nautical activities.

 The park added a small hebertism course in the Rivière-Kipawa sector, near the Grande Chute.
 In addition, this sector has 4 ready-to-camp Étoile near the walls of Lake Timiskaming.
 White and red pines, symbol of the junction of the deciduous and boreal domains dominate in the park area.